Honey bees and other pollinators face significant threats to their health in Hawai'i. These can be attributed to six major stressors:

 Bacteria: American foulbrood (AFB), European foulbrood (EFB)

 Viruses: Acute bee paralysis virus (ABPV), Chronic bee paralysis virus (CBPV), Deformed wing virus (DWV), Israeli acute paralysis virus (IAPV), Kashmir bee virus (KBV), Lake Sinai virus 2 (LSV2), and Varroa destructur virus 1 (VDV)

 2. Parasites: The Varroa destructor mite is the single most damaging stressor of honey bees in Hawai'i, though it is only present on Oahu and Big Island.
-These external parasites suck the blood of honey bee larvae and pupae, weakening their immune systems and transmitting viruses.
+These external parasites consume the fat body of honey bee larvae and pupae, weakening their immune systems and transmitting viruses.
 It is critical that beekeepers monitor their colonies frequently and treat as necessary to keep mite numbers low.
 Tropilaelaps is another genus of parasitic mite that attacks honey bees in Asia.
 This would be a devastating pest for the beekeeping industry, though thus far it has not yet been detected in the United States.
 This is one of the emerging pests monitored for in the National Honey Bee Survey.
 Contact Dr. Chrissy Mogren if you are interested in participating (firstname.lastname@example.org, 808-956-6745).

 In addition to parasites attacking honey bees directly, there are also what would be considered hive parasites, or pests that live inside the colony and attack larvae or stored pollen.
 These include small hive beetles (SHB) and wax moths.
 While SHB may be present in low numbers in healthy colonies, weakened colonies may be taken over, killing the colony.
 Wax moths are typically only observed in already weakened colonies.